 I grew up in The Netherlands in a town called Lisse, centered in the Dune and Bulb Region.
 I received a BSc in Mechanical Engineering (2007) and a MSc in Systems & Control (2010) from TU Delft.
 During my masters, I conducted my thesis research at UC Berkeley in the Hybrid Systems Lab, under the guidance of Professor Alessandro Abate and Professor Claire Tomlin.

-Since Fall 2013, I am pursuing a PhD degree in Electrical Engineering & Computer Sciences at UC Berkeley, under the guidance of Professor Claire Tomlin in the Hybrid Systems Group.
+Since Fall 2013, I am pursuing a PhD degree in Electrical Engineering & Computer Sciences at UC Berkeley, under the guidance of Professor Claire Tomlin in the Hybrid Systems Group and co-advised by Duncan Callaway in the Energy & Resources Group.
 My main interests are in modernizing our energy systems through developing tools and data-driven methods to do analysis and control.
 I also enjoy collaborating with systems biologists and scholars from the social sciences (STS, ethics and philosophy).
 Our group is connected to the Berkeley Artificial Intelligence Research (BAIR) Lab and located in the Center for Information Technology Research in the Interest of Society (CITRIS).

 I am interested in understanding social implications of automation technologies, and how to best prepare ourselves to anticipate these.
 With a few peers, I wrote an article on this topic to explore some relevant questions.
 More recently, I have been teaching about issues of social justice and how these relate to our work as research and engineering professionals.

 Within the university, I enjoy improving our organizational culture and standards around graduate student wellness via EECS Peers.